 RAIN falls through the night while one sits snug and warm inside one’s little house in the mountain, makes for a heart-tugging picture.
 To complete this charming scene, one has one’s beloved companion – wife, soul-mate, collaborator in one's scheme of happiness – to share the night in loving recollection and doing the petite tasks that make life pleasant and endearing.

-In modern terms, I could describe the poem as “multimedia”, generating vivid images, sound and sensation in the reader’s mind of a night in the mountain, and the ceaseless drone of the rain.
-It is all atmosphere and flashbacks – we are not told who the poet’s companion was (some say his wife) but he recalled they once shared a rainy night together in the mountain.
+In modern terms, I would describe the poem as “multimedia”, generating vivid images, sound and sensation in the reader’s mind of a night in the mountain, and the ceaseless drone of the rain.
+It’s all atmosphere and flashbacks – we are not told who the poet’s companion was (some say his wife) but he recalled they once shared a rainy night together in the mountain.

 A word-for-word rendering: